G-Cristian/Simple-Object-Diagram-Drawer/README.md

 There are some examples in the [Tests](Tests) folder.

 ## Known issues
-Errors when parsing the file if using tabs instead of spaces.
+* Errors when parsing the file if using tabs instead of spaces.
+* Can't use " character in object descriptions.
+(Should add support for escape characters like \\").
+* Doesn't support connection to same object.
+Example, anObject->anObject.